jedi-academy/learn-2420/data/labs/faq02.md

 A perhaps easier way is to use [getopts](https://wiki.bash-hackers.org/howto/getopts_tutorial) :-/

-##Any helpful examples to share with us?
+## Any helpful examples to share with us?

 - [30 Bash Script Examples](https://linuxhint.com/30_bash_script_examples)
 - You could always check last term's midterm and solution, on D2L :-/

-##How do we test our script?
+## How do we test our script?

 Here are some examples of expected behaviour:

-# Jack & Henrietta have an adventure
+### Jack & Henrietta have an adventure

     ./amuseme -u Henrietta

-# Jack & Henry go up the hill, and Jack breaks his chopsticks; we see this on the internets
+### Jack & Henry go up the hill, and Jack breaks his favorite chopsticks; we see this on the internets

     ./amuseme -u Henry -x "favorite chopsticks"

-# Jack & Jim go up the hill; Jack breaks his coffee mug & uses CBD to try to repair it; we see this on the internets
+### Jack & Jim go up the hill; Jack breaks his coffee mug & uses CBD to try to repair it; we see this on the internets

     ./amuseme -x -u Jim "coffee mug" CBD

-# Jack & & Jill have an adventure; Jack breaks his henrietta
+### Jack & & Jill have an adventure; Jack breaks his henrietta

     ./amuseme Henrietta

-# Jack & & Jill have an adventure; Jack breaks his henrietta
+### Jack & & Jill have an adventure; Jack breaks his henrietta

     ./amuseme -saywhat Henrietta